talpitoo/itportal/src/pages/features/network-import.md

 <img class="img-fluid mb-4" src="https://www.itportal.com/v4/images/configurations.png" alt="Screenshot">

-## Network Configurations Import
+## Streamline Network Management with Configuration Import

-Automatically upload device configurations to the Portal from your switches, firewalls, and other network devices.
-You can save them as files or upload them as text.
-When uploaded as text, you can run comparisons between uploads.
+Gain visibility and control over your network infrastructure by importing device configurations directly into the IT Portal.
+Easily upload configuration files from your switches, routers, firewalls, and other network devices.

+## Key Benefits:

+- **Centralized Management**: Store and manage all network configurations in one location for efficient administration.
+- **Configuration Comparison**: Identify changes and discrepancies between configuration versions to troubleshoot issues and maintain consistency.
+- **Change Tracking**: Monitor configuration changes over time to enhance security and compliance.
+- **Backup and Recovery**: Create a reliable backup of your network configurations to protect against data loss.